NicBritz/Starcraft-Creations/README.md

 **Navigation Bar**

 The navigation bar on the website incorporates some icons to give the menus some visual cues.
 I have also made it so that the active menu item is underlined to help indicate where you are currently at on the page.
+I used some JavaScript here too to help make it have smooth scrolling, you can find a reference to that in the credits section.

 **Landing Page**